leon4rd/test/README.md

-## How come a man driving a train got struck by lightning?
-He was a good conductor.
+## Me and my mates are in a band called Duvet.
+We're a cover band.